Forms of Drive: G5-Pentads

 Transition

-In considering quality, there are two separate but linked issues: the ideals that are intrinsic to the initiative and the standards of excellence with which capability
+In considering quality, there are two separate but linked issues: the ideals that are intrinsic to the challenge that capabilties are addressing, and the degree of excellence when exercising any capability.

-It turns out that it is possible to manifest idealsby adding an additional adjacent level to form hexads and that reveals the sources of excellence.
+It turns out that it is possible to invoke idealsby adding an additional adjacent level to form hexads and that reveals sources of excellence.

 Originally posted: 12-Jun-2026.